 - Select a reason for the refund.
 If you select Other, you must provide an explanatory note that is attached to the refund.

 Alternatively, you can go to the Dashboard page for the specific payment, and click Refund there.
 (Again, you’ll be given the choice of a full or partial refund and prompted to pick a reason.)

-Refunds can be sent back only to the original payment method used in a charge.
-It’s not possible to send a refund to a different destination (e.g., another card or bank account).
+Refunds can only be sent back to the original payment method used in a charge.
+It’s not possible to send a refund to a different destination (for example, another card or bank account).

-For additional payment methods (ACH, iDEAL, etc.), refund handling can vary from bank to bank.
-If a customer has closed their method of payment, the bank may return the refund to us—at which point it is marked as failed.
+For additional payment methods (ACH, iDEAL, and so on), refund handling can vary from bank to bank.
+If a customer has closed their method of payment, the bank may return the refund to us—at which point it’s marked as failed.

 Handling failed refunds

 A refund can fail if the customer’s bank or card issuer has been unable to process it correctly (for example, a closed bank account or a problem with the card).
 The bank returns the refunded amount to us and we add it back to your Stripe account balance.
 This process can take up to 30 days from the post date.

 failure_balance_transaction, the ID of the balance transaction representing the amount returned to your Stripe balance